-At Springhill Medical Center's Labor and Delivery Suite, all of our rooms are birthing rooms, offering a more homelike setting and yet providing the highest level of medical support should any complications arise.
-If you should have a high-risk vaginal delivery or a Cesarean birth, our high-risk delivery/operating rooms, located within our Labor & Delivery Suite, offer the combination of high-tech and high-touch.
+At The Birthing Suites at Springhill, all of our rooms are birthing rooms, offering a more homelike setting and yet providing the highest level of medical support should any complications arise.
+If you should have a high-risk vaginal delivery or a Cesarean birth, our high-risk delivery/operating rooms, located within our Labor & Delivery Unit, offer the combination of high-tech and high-touch.
 With your physician's approval, up to three people (this includes your partner) may usually stay with you during your labor and delivery.
-Possible exceptions are: during your admit assessment, during the placement of an epidural or if you have general anesthesia.
+Possible exceptions are: during the COVID-19 pandemic, during your admit assessment, during the placement of an epidural or if you have general anesthesia.
 You will have a nurse close by at all times to answer your questions, assist you in any way and to help your family throughout your labor.
-While you are in Labor & Delivery, your family may visit you or wait in the Labor & Delivery Waiting Room, which offers comfortable seating as well as snack, drink and coffee machines.
-To protect your privacy, there is an intercom outside of the entry to Labor & Delivery.
+While you are at The Birthing Suites, your family may visit you or wait in our roomy Waiting Room, which offers comfy seating, as well as snack, drink and coffee machines.
+To protect your privacy, there is an intercom outside of the entry to The Birthing Suites.
 Your family must use this when they wish to enter the unit.

-For your convenience, you may complete your preadmission process and pay your co-payment before ever entering the hospital.The SMC Pre-Registration Office is located on the fourth floor of the Professional Office Building 2 (located next to the hospital), Suite 403A.
+For your convenience, you may complete your pre-admission process and pay your co-payment before ever entering the hospital.The SMC Pre-Registration Office is located at our Corporate Building on Cody Road.
 You will need to bring your driver's license, your insurance card and your insurance co-payment if you would like to pay it at that time.
 Admitting Registration will still be necessary when you come in as a patient, but the process can be much simpler if you have already completed the necessary paperwork and paid your insurance co-payment.
-If you have any questions, please feel free to call the Pre-registration office at 460-5240.
+If you have any questions, please feel free to call the Pre-registration office at 251.460.5240.

 Scheduled Cesarean Births & Inductions